C3BI-pasteur-fr/python-course-1/source/Data_Types.rst

    ''.join(sequence)
    'aabbcc'

-The *join* method can be used in combination with the built-in method reversed (which return a reversed iterator) to reverse a string ::
+The *join* method can be used in combination with the built-in method reversed (which return a reversed :ref:`iterator` ) to reverse a string ::

    >>> s = 'gaattc'